bbaliguet/bbaliguet/README.md

-Hey there, I am Benoît Baliguet, a sofware architect from Switzerland.
+Hey there, I am Benoît Baliguet, a software architect from Switzerland.